George Bancroft (actor): Acting career

 In 1901, Bancroft began acting in earnest, as he toured in plays and had juvenile leads in musical comedies.
 In vaudeville, he did blackface routines and impersonated celebrities.
-His Broadway credits include the musical comedies Cinders (1923) and The Rise of Rosie O'Reilly (1923).
+His Broadway credits include the musical comedies Cinders (1923, as Great Scott) and The Rise of Rosie O'Reilly (1923).

 One of his early films was The Journey's End (1921).
 Bancroft's first starring role was in The Pony Express (1925), and the next year he played an important supporting role in a cast including Wallace Beery, Charles Farrell and Esther Ralston in the period naval widescreen epic Old Ironsides (1926).
 He then had his finest period as a lead actor, starring in four Paramount productions directed by Josef von Sternberg: Underworld (1927), The Drag Net (1928), The Docks of New York (1928) and Thunderbolt (1929); the latter earning him a nomination for the Academy Award for Best Actor.
 He played the title role in The Wolf of Wall Street (1929, released just prior to the Wall Street Crash), appeared in Paramount's all-star revue Paramount on Parade (1930) and starred in Rowland Brown's Blood Money (1933), condemned by the censors because they feared the film would "incite law-abiding citizens to crime."

 Reportedly, he refused to fall down on set after a prop revolver was fired at him, saying "Just one bullet can't stop Bancroft!".

 Bancroft enjoyed his career height in the late 1920s, his thirties' films where he was the leading man, didn't quite have the same impact and by 1936 he had slipped to being a supporting actor; although he still appeared in such classics as Mr. Deeds Goes to Town (1936) with Gary Cooper, Angels with Dirty Faces (1938) with James Cagney and Humphrey Bogart, Each Dawn I Die (1939) with Cagney and George Raft, and Stagecoach (1939) with John Wayne and Thomas Mitchell.
 In 1942, he left Hollywood to be a full-time rancher.

 Personal life

-Bancroft first married actress Edna Brothers.
+Bancroft first married actress Edna Brothers in 1913.
 Three years later, he married musical comedy star Octavia Broske.
 In 1934, Brothers sued him, claiming they had never divorced.
 Two years later, the case was settled, and Brothers obtained a divorce.